interledger/rfcs/0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md

 `Transfer` is used to send proof of payment, payment channel claims, or other settlement information to the other connector.
-The amount should indicate the relative value of this settlement state (compared to the previous settlement state), in a unit that was agreed out-of-band.
+The amount should indicate the additional value of this settlement state (compared to the previous settlement state), in a unit that was agreed out-of-band.

 - `Response` is returned if the peer acknowledges the `Transfer`.
 This means